Adobe has been making changes to Lightroom over the last couple of years. One of the most significant changes is the introduction of Lightroom CC.

 Lightroom lets you choose several options when it comes to saving your image.
 You can either share it, save it to Camera Roll, or save it to Files.

-If you want to share your image to your favorite social media site, then you’ll need to select Share.
+If you want to share your image to your favourite social media site, then you’ll need to select Share.

 After you select any of the options we mentioned, a popup menu will appear on the screen asking you to choose image size.

-If you’re only sharing it on social media, then feel free to choose small-2048px.
+If you only want to share it on social media, then feel free to choose small-2048px.
 But if you want a high-resolution image, then pick “Maximum available.”

 You also have the option to open the file on social media platforms like VSCO or Instagram.
 You can even edit it on Photoshop Fix by selecting Liquify or Healing in Photoshop Fix.
 To do this, you’ll need to download the Photoshop Mobile app as well.

-In the previous sections, we briefly mentioned how you can transfer files between Lightroom Mobile and your desktop or other devices.
+IIn the previous sections, we mentioned that you can transfer files between Lightroom Mobile and your desktop or other devices.

-Now, we’ll show you the step by step process on how to move photos from PC to article.
+Now, we’ll show you the step by step process on how to move photos between your desktop and phone.

-Before you do any transfers, you need to make sure you activate Sync With Lightroom Mobile on your computer first (as mentioned in the first item in the article).
+Before you do any transfers, you need to activate Sync With Lightroom Mobile on your computer.

 Once you confirm the PC-iPhone sync, you’ll need to go to the Lightroom collections on your computer.
-Look for the folders you wish to access on your phone and click on the Firebolt icon to transfer those files to your device.
+Look for the folders you wish to access on your phone.
+Click on the Firebolt icon to transfer those files to your device.

 Note that you need to be selective about which files to sync with your phone.
 If you choose all the folders from your desktop collection, expect your phone to bog down or even crash.

-So only choose the folders that you think you’ll be sharing via social media.
-Because there’s no point of having a bunch of photos on your smartphone that you won’t need on your phone, anyway.
+Only choose the folders that you think you’ll want to share via social media.
+There’s no point of having a bunch of photos on your smartphone that you won’t need.

 Although not necessary, we recommend you create a separate collection on your desktop for Lightroom Mobile.
 That way, you don’t have to activate so many folders that you want to sync with your iPhone.